OlivierAlarie/fps_game_prototype/fps_game_prototype/README.md

 DPAD Down - Switch to Water Balloon

 Instructions:
-Shoot down all your foes and find your stolen bicycle.
+Shoot down all your foes and find your friend's stolen bicycle.
 You also have a helper that will aid you with melon juices and cartons of milk.

 Credits:
 mixamo.com for animations